 Finally, before you offer sales applicants employment in your company, you want to inspect their prior sales activities.
 Ask for commission and income verification.
 Call their references.
 Look at their calendars and schedules.
 In other words, make sure your potential sales hires aren’t “selling” you false information.

 ADDITIONAL READING: How to Hire the Right Employees for New Business Owners

 You see, you must take your time and hire the right salespeople.
-Be slow about finding best in class salespeople because if you hire right, you can build a best in class sales team.
+Be slow about finding best-in-class salespeople because you can build a best-in-class sales team if you hire right.
 If you hire wrong, you better be quick on the fire.
 You don’t have any time to lose when you’re trying to increase the value of your business.
-Be sure to listen to my podcast for more information, and join me for my next business growth article where I’ll be discussing a best in class compensation plan!
+Be sure to listen to my podcast for more information, and join me for my next business growth article, where I’ll be discussing a best-in-class compensation plan!

 For more information on this topic and other topics related to business owners, be sure to listen to the podcast!
 It is available on iTunes, Stitcher, Spotify, and many other popular podcast providers.

 Here at Financially Simple™, we want to help you make informed financial decisions for your small business with confidence.
 In doing so, we might recommend products and services that offer us compensation when you use them.
 This compensation is used to help offset the cost of creating the content we give to you for free.
 We will, however, never suggest products/services solely for the compensation received.
 As stated before, our goal is to make understanding money for the business owner, his family, and anyone visiting this website—financially simple.